Ethoryx API

 The prime field is returned as a string because large integers exceed JavaScript's safe integer range.
 Convert with BigInt(data.prime) in JS or int(data["prime"]) in Python.

-Generates an RSA-ready prime using Theorem 7 structural pre-filtering combined with a proved prime gap prediction model.
-Selects the next candidate based on the direction of the previous gap before testing - reducing the expected number of primality tests.
+Generates an RSA-ready prime using structural pre-filtering combined with an optimized candidate-selection model.
+Reduces the expected number of primality tests performed.

 Returns a single RSA-safe prime.
-The method=predicted mode uses the gap prediction model; method=wheel falls back to the Wheel-2310 sieve.
+The method=fast mode uses our optimized candidate-selection model; method=standard falls back to the Ethoryx Sieve.

 Ethoryx NTT · Field Prime